 Delroy Lindo (Sinners)

-Sean Penn (One Battle after Another)
+Sean Penn (One Battle After Another) – Winner

 Stellan Skarsgård (Sentimental Value)